Veeramani (film)

 Veeramani is a 1994 Indian Tamil-language action film directed by Prem Menon.
 The film stars himself and Yuvarani, with Prakash, Vinu Chakravarthy, V. K. Ramasamy, Jai Ganesh and Charle playing supporting roles.
 It was released on 16 September 1994.

 Plot

 The film begins with the murder of a scientist.
 The superintendent of police Veeramani catches the culprit.
 During the enquiry, the culprit Gautham reveals everything.
-Gautham was, in fact, a talented sprinter but jobless, he needed money for his father's surgery.
-So Shaktiman hired him to kill the scientist.
+Gautham was, in fact, a talented sprinter but jobless.
+He therefore needed money for his father's surgery, so Shaktiman hired him to kill the scientist.
 Shaktiman is the leader of a terrorist group and he is also a fake swami.
 In the meantime, the journalist Rakeswari falls in love with Veeramani.
 The rest of the film is a cat-and-mouse game between Shaktiman and Veeramani.